-What is the process of Aquaponics or how does aquaponic system work?
+What is the process of Aquaponics or how does aquaponics system work?

 Aquaponics is an integrated system of aquaculture and hydroponics working together in harmony with each other.
-The process involves utilization of fish waste as a source of nutrients for the plants and plants use up the nutrients and filter the waste naturally providing fresh water to the fish.
-Nitrifying bacteria present in the medium help in converting waste water into organic manure.
+The process involves the utilization of fish waste as a source of nutrients for the plants and plants use up the nutrients and filter the waste naturally providing fresh water to the fish.
+Nitrifying bacteria present in the medium help in converting wastewater into organic manure.

 What are the advantages of Aquaponics or what are the primary benefits of Aquaponics?